 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

-15 Fun and Unique Things to Do in Charlottesville
+The 15 Best Things to Do in Charlottesville

 1. Follow the Monticello Wine Trail